Laundry Chemistry: What's Actually Safe for Baby Skin?

 The "Baby Detergent" Scam

-Many detergents marketed for babies are pink, heavily scented, and cost 2x more.
-Fragrance is the enemy: Newborn skin is thin and permeable.
-Fragrance allergens can trigger eczema.
+Many detergents marketed for babies are pink, heavily scented, and cost 2x more than standard formulas.
+Fragrance is the enemy: Newborn skin is thin and permeable, and fragrance allergens can trigger eczema, a pattern documented in the NIH fragrance sensitivity study (DOI: 10.1111/jdv.13303) we cite below.
 "Baby Scent" is just marketing.

 The better choice: Any mainstream "Free & Clear" detergent (Tide Free, All Free, Seventh Generation Free) is likely safer than a scented baby detergent.